jburz2001/jburz2001.github.io/_projects/ct_tutorial.md

 Beam hardening streak artifacts are similar to the aforementioned Compton scatter--produced streak artifacts in that they are due to X--ray energy, but these are caused by absorption instead of scattering.
 These artifacts occur when X--rays passing through a relatively dense substance "harden" (i.e., lower--energy photons are absorbed during transmission through the material but higher--energy photons make it through).
 Ideally, the X--ray energy spectrum would uniformly attenuate during transport through media; however, some energies are absorbed more than others since materials serve as a “high-pass filter” to X--rays.
 This results in an increased average energy of the X--rays as they exit the body, leading to inaccuracies in the reconstructed image since substances are more transparent to a higher-average energy X--ray.
 In circumstances with extremely dense substances, photon starvation may occur where the extremely dense substance in question nearly fully attenuates the incident X--ray beam, resulting in few, if any, photons exiting from it towards the detector, yielding dark areas in the scan that are essentially X--ray shadows.

-\section{CT Scan Workflow}
+# CT Scan Workflow
 Performing a CT scan requires taking various steps to set up and perform the scan.
 The following section is written from the point of view of an operator of the VEDA CORE CT machine using vi5 software, both engineered by VJ Technologies.
 However, the steps presented are applicable to other machines.
 These steps include warm--up, geometry alignment, detector calibration, preheat, actuation, and scan.
+Once these steps have been completed, the operator can run a CT scan on the object that they wish to scan.

 ## Warm--up
 The warm--up phase is the first step of using a CT machine.
 This step involves ramping both the filament current and tube voltage gradually, from lowest to highest, in order to ensure that the machine can achieve them without extraneous strain on the system that might damage it.
 To understand how it works, it helps to understand the basic physics of how the X--rays are generated.
 Inside of the X--ray source is a filament which boils off electrons when heated.
 The temperature of the filament is set by the CT operator as a current parameter of the X--ray source.
 This is like how running a current through a wire will warm it up–in the case of the CT filament, it warms up and boils off electrons.
 Importantly, these electrons are charged particles, so they can be accelerated in some direction if a voltage is applied across some region.
 This is like how an object with mass will roll downhill due to gravity.
 However, in the case of electrons, they roll up the electrostatic potential "hill" due to their negative charge, where a difference in values of this potential is called a “voltage."
 Intuitively, a larger voltage corresponds to a steeper slope on the potential landscape, causing electrons to accelerate faster.
 The CT operator controls this voltage, and it effectively determines the energy of the X--rays generated due to stronger impacts of the electrons on a target.
 For generating very high--energy X--rays necessary for CT scanning incredibly dense materials, like part of the chassis of a rocket, klystrons and other devices are used to build particle accelerators.